ejseader/seader-portfolio/README.md

 ## Site Description

-Designed with mobile-first methodology, this responsive site is intended to showcase the class projects completed by Eric Seader as part of Rutgers University's Full Stack Web Development Bootcamp.
+Designed with mobile-first methodology, this responsive site is intended to showcase the class projects that will be completed by Eric Seader as part of Rutgers University's Full Stack Web Development Bootcamp.

 ## Sections